5 Essential Indicators Used in Technical Analysis

 The MACD is used to determine the momentum of an asset by showing the relationship between two moving averages.
 It’s made up of two lines – the MACD line and the signal line.
 The MACD line is calculated by subtracting the 26 EMA from the 12 EMA.
 This is then plotted over the MACD line’s 9 EMA – the signal line.
 Many charting tools also often incorporate a histogram, which shows the distance between the MACD line and the signal line.

 By looking for divergences between the MACD and the price action, traders might gain insight into the strength of the current trend.
 For example, if the price is making a higher high, while the MACD is making a lower high, the market may be reversing soon.
 What is the MACD telling us in this case?
-That price is increasing while momentum is decreasing, so there is a higher probability of a pullback or reversal occuring.
+That price is increasing while momentum is decreasing, so there is a higher probability of a pullback or reversal occurring.

 Traders may also use this indicator to look for crossovers between the MACD line and its signal line.
 For example, if the MACD line crosses above the signal line, that may suggest a buy signal.
 Conversely, if the MACD line crosses below the signal line, that may indicate a sell signal.

-The MACD is often used in combination with the RSI, as they both measure momentum, but by different factors.
+The MACD is often used in combination with the RSI, as they both measure momentum but by different factors.
 The assumption is that together they may give a more complete technical outlook on the market.

 Eager to learn more?
 Check out our article on the MACD.